pboling/railsbling.com/content/posts/introducing-celluloid-io-pg-listener.md

 What I have at the end is a `pg_notify_logs` table that fill up with logs of all the inserts into the "salesforce.account" table.
 I then have my listener client (built with this gem) insert jobs into Redis for working by my queue workers which do whatever I want with the data (Sidekiq, Resque).
 I can either delete the `pg_notify_logs` records, or mark them as 'processed'.
 I could also record errors in processing there, but I haven't gotten that far yet.

 Let me know if this answered your questions!

-I'll clean this up and make a blog post shortly.